 A good HIFU procedure for a facelift should only need to be done once every 12-18 months, depending on the individual.
-As for fat-melting procedures such as for the double-chin or jowls, 1-2 procedures might be needed.
+As for fat-melting procedures such as for jowls or double chin reduction, 1-2 procedures might be needed.

 A micro-fractionated HIFU and various other HIFUs from certain brands may not omit the same amount of heat or energy as a traditional HIFU, and may require more sessions to achieve visible results.

 A good HIFU procedure should also NOT be ‘painless’.
 A HIFU a utilises a high amount of heat to partially damage collagen structure, allowing them to repair over time to become tighter and firmer.